f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/lb_meta.png

 Next we need to provide a domain name for our workload: a domain can be delegated to F5, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
-In this demo we specify **buytime.f5-cloud-demo.com**.
-And enable HTTP redirecting to HTTPS, as well as adding HSTS Header.
+In this demo we use **buytime.f5-cloud-demo.com**.
+Enable HTTP redirecting to HTTPS, as well as adding HSTS Header.

 .. figure:: assets/lb_domain_ssl.png